chef/monitoring-integration-automate/prometheus/Prometheus_Reference_Metrics_List.md

 # Reference metrics that are collected by Prometheus

-**Note:**
-The following alerting metrics are collected from chef managed deployment.
+The following section lists/documents the metrics collected by various exporters used for Chef Managed Automate HA implementation.
 The similar metrics may be collected from aws hosted deployments.

+* System Metrics

+* Chef Automate Health Metrics

+* OpenSearch Metrics

+* Postgres Metrics

 | **Component**               | **Metrics**                                                              |
 |-------------------------|--------------------------------------------------------------------------------|